SSWConsulting/SSW.Rules.Content/rules/whole-team-quality/rule.md

 Testing should be a continuous process, working alongside development to perform appropriate types of testing at the right time throughout story development.

-## Asking "how did QA miss this bug?"
+### Asking "how did QA miss this bug?"

-we should aim to prevent bugs rather than focusing on finding them aim to help build the best system possible instead of trying to break it emphasizes the whole team responsibility for quality.
+If a bug finds its way into production and is reported by a customer, asking this question implies that only testers are responsible for testing, rather than the whole team.
+It's worth remembering that testers don't put the bugs into the code!

+A more productive question to ask is "how can the whole team make changes - to its development, testing and deployment practices - to avoid similar issues leaking into production in the future?"

 ### Testing a sprint behind development